xaviguasch/codewars-katas-collection/01-fundamentals--8-kyu/notes.md

-n134 - **Merge two sorted arrays into one** Check alternative solution, but also the original (very clever way to eliminate duplicates in an array) n142 - **Grasshopper - Terminal game combat function** Check alternative solution n143 - **Remove First and Last Character Part Two** Check alternative solutions
+n134 - **Merge two sorted arrays into one** Check alternative solution, but also the original (very clever way to eliminate duplicates in an array) n142 - **Grasshopper - Terminal game combat function** Check alternative solution n143 - **Remove First and Last Character Part Two** Check alternative solutions n148 - **Smallest Unused ID** WASN'T ABLE TO SOLVE IT AT FIRST TRY!!!!